IshMSahni/monopolyproject/README.md

 The end round button appears to be hidden sometimes when launching the game, resulting in the AI completing its turns rapidly.
 This is not a game breaking bug as the it does not affect the game itself but is rather a quality of life issue.

-The load function works correctly however saves from a previous game may interfere.
+The load function works correctly however saves from a different computer may interfere.
 If an error is encountered, clearing the save folder fixes it.